geoffrich/geoffrich.net/src/posts/accessible-svelte-transitions.md

 socialImage: 'https://geoffrich.net/images/social/accessible-svelte-transitions.png'
 ---

+**Update 11/2021:** this post was adapted into a lightning talk I recorded for the [Fall 2021 Svelte Summit.](/posts/svelte-summit-2021/)

 Svelte's built-in [transition](https://svelte.dev/tutorial/transition) functionality makes it easy to animate elements as they are added to and removed from the DOM.
 It's as simple as adding a `transition:` directive to an element and passing one of the built-in transition functions.

 However, we need to be mindful of accessibility issues around animation.
 Some transitions could trigger motion sickness for those with motion sensitivities.
 I will go over which Svelte transitions could cause accessibility issues and how to remove or replace them based on the user's preference.